 Start out by heating milk and butter in the microwave and setting it aside to cool slightly so it doesn’t kill the yeast when you add it later.

 In a large mixing bowl, proof the yeast for the sweet brioche dough by combining it with warm water and a little sugar.
 Let it sit for 5-10 minutes until foamy.
-If you yeast doesn't foam or get frothy and bubbly looking, it probably means the yeast is old and you should throw it out and start over with fresh yeast.
+If your yeast doesn’t foam or get frothy and bubbly looking, it probably means the yeast is old and you should throw it out and start over with fresh yeast.

 Once the yeast is bubbly, add the warm milk and butter mixture along with the sugar, beaten eggs, vanilla, and salt.
 Add 2 cups of the flour and mix well.

 Continue adding flour, 1 cup at a time, until you have added 5 full cups total and a sticky soft dough has formed.
-I like to use the dough hook attachment and my KitchenAid mixer to do most of the work, but this can also be done by hand.
+I like to use the dough hook attachment and let my KitchenAid mixer do most of the work, but this can also be done by hand.

 Knead on medium speed for about 5 minutes until the dough is smooth and starting to clean the sides of the bowl, or by hand for 8-10 minutes.
 If the dough is too sticky, add the remaining flour, but keep in mind that the dough should be very soft.